jrmoulton/tmux-sessionizer/README.md

 ### The `tms` command

-Running `tms` will find the repos and fuzzy find on them
+Running `tms` will find the repos and fuzzy find on them.
+It is very conveneint to bind the tms command to a tmux keybinding so that you don't have to leave your text editor to open a new project.
+I have this tmux binding `bind C-o display-popup -E "tms"`.
+See the image below for what this look like with the `tms switch` keybinding

 ### The `tms switch` command